Ex-RBS trader details bank's Libor fixing

+BRIEF-Capitaland says group is on track to achieve at least S$3 bln worth of AUM in market by end of 2017

+* Says group is on track to achieve at least S$3 billion worth of AUM in market by end of 2017

-SINGAPORE A former dealer for the Royal Bank of Scotland Group PLC(RBS.L) has provided fresh details on how traders at the British bank tried to influence Libor rates, court documents filed in Singapore show.
+SINGAPORE Aug 23 A former dealer for the Royal Bank of Scotland Group PLC has provided fresh details on how traders at the British bank tried to influence Libor rates, court documents filed in Singapore show.

 Tan Chi Min, who is suing RBS for wrongful dismissal, alleges that the bank's minutes of his disciplinary meeting held in September last year did not accurately reflect what was discussed and omitted details of conversations about how traders at the bank tried to influence RBS's interbank lending rate submissions.